 21. Almond Tofu

 The next dish is simple almond tofu.
-If you find a blaze dessert to put on the menu, you have a great option.
+If you’re finding an excellent Chinese tofu treat to put on the dessert menu, you have a great option.

 Boil almond milk (480ml), agar powder (4g), one tablespoon almond extract, two tablespoons of cane sugar, and water (240ml) in a pot.
 Whisk about 5 minutes before pouring into a bowl or baking tray, and then place it in the refrigerator to chill.